wiseman-timelord/Studio-Chat/README.md

-# Studio-Chat
+# Studio-Chat -
-Release version is working.
-Powershell-Core Multi-Window Chatbot with LM Studio hosted model(s).
+Status: Working.
+Release version is working for old version, README.md shown is for, development and new better version.

 ### DEVELOPMENT NOTES..
 - DeepSeek v2.5 is able to take the full load of the scripts, and produce descriptions such as shown below.